MERIDAIN-Lab/ONT_NCBI_contamination/README.md

 ## Workflow summary

-The `v3Sept2025_BLAST_pipeline_final_with_nanopore_check.py` script executes the following steps:
+The `BLAST_pipeline_nanopore_contamination.py` script executes the following steps:

 1. Harvests GenBank metadata for each adapter sequence via the Entrez API.
 2. Submits short BLASTn searches against the NCBI nucleotide collection (remote or local, depending on user configuration).
 3. Collates per-sequence BLASTn outputs into `shortblast_outputs/` and merges them into `Combined_BLAST_Report.xlsx`.
-4. Serialises intermediate annotations to `partial_annotation.pkl` so that subsequent runs avoid redundant queries.
+4. Serializes intermediate annotations to `partial_annotation.pkl` so that subsequent runs avoid redundant queries.

 The workflow is deterministic: repeated runs with identical inputs and database snapshots yield identical outputs.